JtMotoX/eero-monitor/README.md

 # Eero Monitor

 Monitors your Eero network and sends notifications and/or trigger webhooks for home automation.
+This runs a Docker container from [JtMotoX/eero-client-docker](https://github.com/JtMotoX/eero-client-docker) which uses [343max/eero-client](https://github.com/343max/eero-client.git) to get information from your Eero network.

 ## Login: